hybridgroup/dreamforce500-leaderboard/README.md

 Small express app that shows the Leaderboard for the Cylon.js race demo in Dreamforce 2014, The Cylon.js 500!

-This app displays a simple players leaderboard pulling the information pushed by [Cylon.js](cylonjs.com) robots demo from Salesforce.
+This app displays a simple players leaderboard pulling the information, previously pushed by [Cylon.js](cylonjs.com) race demo, from Salesforce.

 Cylon.js is a JavaScript framework for robotics and physical computing built on top of Node.js.